Thanks for dropping by! I’m glad you’ve found us here On God’s Trail. My name is Robert Walter. This site is for two kinds of people:

 Too many people are hacking their way through the jungle of life.
 Too many people are living half the lives they were meant to live.
 Some get lost along the way; many get discouraged.
 Others are burdened by troubles; some are hobbled by the past.
 Many just give up.
 It doesn’t need to be that way.

-If you like what you see, please share this site with others on the road.
+And if you like what you see, please share this site with others on the road.

 I’ve been in the workplace for many years and I have met many people.
 Robert Walter is someone for whom I have the greatest respect and admiration.
 He has a great deal of wisdom and his willingness to share that wisdom is directed toward helping others to be all that they can be.